jhallen/joes-sandbox/x/notif/README.md

 ## Object Oriented C

+Preprocessor tricks are used to implement single inheritance in plain C.

 Each object is composed of two structures.
 One is the variable, per-instance structure.
 Each instance of the same class has one of these structures, and it is allocated with malloc().
 When we refer to an object,